-However, Simon Sinek says, the higher status comes at a price, and it’s this price that our current society often forgets.
+However, Simon Sinek says, that higher status comes at a price, and it’s this price that our current society often forgets.

 The price for high status is to defend the group.

-The alpha males of the tribe, the strongest of the group and brimming of serotonin, should indeed be the first to rush towards danger and protect the rest of the group.
+The alpha males of the tribe, the strongest of the group and brimming with serotonin, should indeed be the first to rush toward danger and protect the rest of the group.